 Land Risks – Another, often overlooked check is for risks that might be associated with the land itself, for example, land contamination, Native Title claims, State and local heritage listings, easements and encumbrances that might burden the property, exposure to natural disasters including fire, flood, landslide, erosion, scenic or biodiversity protection zones and more.
 These are searched on various government registers and databases together with enquiries with local councils.

-At PanVest Property, we understand that this level of research and due diligence is specialised and time-consuming, so we invest heavily in this process, so you do not have to.
-Our Property Analyst, Ellen Nesteroff, is meticulous in this process and stands confidently behind her work, knowing that no property is put in front of a client that she would not buy herself.
+At PanVest Property, we understand that this level of research and due diligence is specialised and time-consuming, so we invest heavily in this process for the developer so we can present to you for consideration.
+Our Property Analyst, Ellen Nesteroff, is meticulous in this process and stands confidently behind her work, knowing that no property is presented that she would not be happy to buy herself.